serenayj/nlp_lab/content/publication/conference_papers/EMNLP/2025_Simple_Yet_Effective/index.md

 #   Otherwise, set `slides: ""`.
 #slides: example
 ---
+Large language models (LLMs) are increasingly used in high-stakes settings, and a key question is: how confident are they in their predictions?
+This paper argues that most prior work focuses on calibration and uncertainty quantification for individual models, and often ignores the potential benefit of model diversity.
+The authors posit that because different LLMs are trained differently (and language itself is Zipfian), their predictions will differ in complementary ways.
+The key idea: leverage that diversity by aggregating subsets of LLMs to produce better uncertainty estimates.
+To this end, the paper proposes MUSE (Multi-LLM Uncertainty via Subset Ensembles) — an information-theoretic method that uses Jensen-Shannon Divergence (JSD) to pick well-calibrated subsets of LLMs and then aggregate their predictions.
+Empirically, the work shows that on binary prediction tasks, using MUSE improves both calibration and predictive performance compared to a single model or a naive ensemble.
+Additionally, they explore using MUSE’s outputs to fine-tune (via chain-of-thought distillation) an LLM specifically for calibration.

 Why does this matter for our lab?
   -  The theme aligns directly with our interest in LLM calibration and uncertainty estimation, especially in applied domains (e.g., clinical or critical‐care settings).
   -  It shifts the lens from “one LLM behaving badly/unreliable” to “multiple LLMs collaborating/being aggregated”.
 This opens new design space: ensemble strategies, subset selection, metrics beyond accuracy.